polterguy/magic.deploy/README.md

 # Magic Deploy

 This guide helps you deploy Magic unto a VPS or a private server.
-The guide has been tested with Ubuntu 20.04 (LTS) x64, but might work with other Debian based distributions.
-You will also need to point _two_ DNS A records to your server's IP address.
+The guide has been tested with Ubuntu 20.04 (LTS) x64, but _might_ work with other Debian based distributions.
+You will need a VPS instance somewhere, which you can buy at for instance [DigitalOcean](https://www.digitalocean.com/).
+You will also need a domain and point _two_ DNS A records to your server's IP address.
 Typically these would resemble the following.

 * __api.yourdomain.com__ - The Magic backend
 * __magic.yourdomain.com__ - The Magic frontend/dashboard

+**Notice** - We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but rather choose the basic droplet that costs you $24 per month.
+This is because the cheapest droplet is simply not powerful enough to run two web apps, MySQL, and docker.
+You might be able to manage with a $12 droplet, but definitely not the cheapest droplet.

 Only _after_ you have created two DNS A records using your domain provider continue with this guide.